unteem/docker-training/exercises/compose/README.md

 Make a docker-compose.yml file to start a web server (nginx) and a grunt "application" server to serve this presentation.

-When issuing `docker-compose up` it should start the full stack, mount the appropriate volume, create the appropriate networks.
+When issuing `docker-compose up` it should start the full stack, create the appropriate networks.

 # Moby Couter